w3c-cg/threat-modeling/models/decentralized-identities.md

 ### Assets

-Assuming that the main asset is the credentials and information derived during its life cycle, we can consider the protection of its three Privacy Properties, as they were defined by [Ben Laurie](http://www.links.org/files/selective-disclosure.pdf), as the basis:
+Assuming that the main asset is the credential and information derived during its life cycle, we can consider the protection of its three Privacy Properties, as they were defined by [Ben Laurie](http://www.links.org/files/selective-disclosure.pdf), as the basis:
 - Verifiable
 - Minimal
 - Unlinkable